-You know that the sustainability challenges we are facing are largely new, and as COVID-19 taught us, increasingly situations arise for which we don't have previous experience or science on which to rely.
-We have become more aware of this complexity of our challenges, and we are skeptical of simplistic solutions.
+How well do you balance your strategic thinking with some creative imagination?
+The reason for this question is that the sustainability challenges we are facing are largely new, and as COVID-19 taught us, increasingly situations arise for which we don't have previous experience or science on which to rely.
+We have become more aware of the complexity of our challenges, and we are skeptical of simplistic solutions.

-However this also requires entry into uncharted territories.
-Resilience calls for flexibility in adapting to new situations, and this entails innovating and experimenting, as you indicate you sometimes do.
-Definitely having no clear blueprints to follow may be disturbing, yet there are no choices but to take some risks.
-And fortunately you can handle them.
+This requires entry into uncharted territories.
+Resilience calls for flexibility in adapting to new situations, and this entails innovating and experimenting.
+Having no plans or blueprints to follow may be unsettling, and the only choice is to take some risks.